MaxxWyndham/Breckfest/README.md

--norename : Prevent Breckfest from adding the ".x" (danger!  this combined with -force is a dangerous combination) -png : Completely unnecessary command to tell Breckfest to convert bmap to png -dds : Don't output png files, write dds files instead _Breckfest.exe -c "c:\path\to\file.png"_ will create clutter bmap file.x.bmap
+-norename : Prevent Breckfest from adding the ".x" (danger!  this combined with -force is a dangerous combination) -png : Completely unnecessary command to tell Breckfest to convert bmap to png -dds : Don't output png files, write dds files instead -tga : Say no to png and dds, TGA is the new king _Breckfest.exe -c "c:\path\to\file.png"_ will create clutter bmap file.x.bmap
 _Breckfest.exe -clutter "c:\path\to\file.png"_ will do the same thing